-This guide is for learning more about women's history through fiction and nonfiction reading material.
+This guide is for learning more about women's history and rights through novels that focus on feminism.
 If you click on the title, you will be brought to our catalog.
 We have placed the call number next to each title and author for convenience.

 "The Handmaid's Tale" by Margaret Atwood FIC ATWOOD; CD FIC ATWOOD; Axis360 eBook; Hoopla eBook/eAudiobook

 Offred is a Handmaid in the Republic of Gilead.
 She may leave the home of the Commander and his wife once a day to walk to food markets whose signs are now pictures instead of words because women are no longer allowed to read.
 She must lie on her back once a month and pray that the Commander makes her pregnant, because in an age of declining births, Offred and the other Handmaids are valued only if their ovaries are viable.

 "The Color Purple" by Alice Walker FIC WALKER, A; PB WALKER; Axis360 eBook; Hoopla eBook